 - Internet Cookies - a cookie is a message given to a Web browser by a Web server.
 The browser stores the message in a text file.
 The message is then sent back to the server each time the browser requests a page from the server.
 The main purpose of cookies is to identify users and prepare customized Web pages for them.
 Unfortunately, this destroys your anonymity.
 Cookies can tell a hacker what sites you visit regularly.

-- Recently Typed URLs – the web browser keeps a list of recently typed URLs, so when you start writing an URL already in this list, the browser recognises it and you can choose to auto complete it.
+- Recently Typed URLs - the web browser keeps a list of recently typed URLs, so when you start writing an URL already in this list, the browser recognizes it and you can choose to auto complete it.

 - Internet Explorer History - Internet Explorer keeps a history of the visited web sites.